Just so you know - This is an invited review, ok? Please find my disclaimers, as follows:

 Matched with a 2010 Dizzy Vintage Reserve Chardonnay

-Delicious - the oh so fresh oyster topped with just enough sauce/ seasoning to accentuate the natural sweetness and balanced with the creamy avocado and salty (pop pop popping) sweetness from the salmon roe. :D
+Delicious - the oh so fresh oyster topped with just enough sauce/ seasoning to accentuate the natural sweetness, balanced with the creamy avocado and salty (pop pop popping) sweetness from the salmon roe. :D

-This went really well with the Chardonnay which was smooth, with a light sweetness of white fruits that complemented the taste of the oyster.
+This went really well with the Chardonnay, which was smooth, with a light sweetness of white fruits.

 - 2nd Course: Seared Diver Scallop with Cauliflower puree, Australian Red Claw Salad, Apple Curry Mayo, Mixed Cress and Truffle dressing.